sujason/quantitative/README.md

 * [PEP-8 Programming Style](http://www.python.org/dev/peps/pep-0008/) is a useful set of guidelines for Python coding style.
 Python provides a lot of freedom as a language and as programmers we must use exercise it responsibly.
 By following these conventions we improve code clarity and give a base understanding that everyone starts from.

 ### Programming
 * [SublimeText](http://www.sublimetext.com/) is a multi-platform text editor that has highlighting for many programming languages including Python.
 It also happens to be written in Python.
-Version 3 is the way to go
- * Be sure to grab [Package Control](https://sublime.wbond.net/) to install plugins, like the excellent on-the-fly code-checking tool, [Anaconda](https://sublime.wbond.net/packages/Anaconda) (no relation to the previously mentioned environment).
+Version 3 is the way to go.
+Be sure to grab [Package Control](https://sublime.wbond.net/) to install plugins, like the excellent on-the-fly code-checking tool, [Anaconda](https://sublime.wbond.net/packages/Anaconda) (no relation to the previously mentioned environment).
 * [PyCharm](http://www.jetbrains.com/pycharm/) is an excellent IDE with good tab-completion and debugger tools
 * [Spyder](http://code.google.com/p/spyderlib/) mimics a MATLAB-like development enviroment.
 * [IPython Notebook](http://ipython.org/) emulates a Mathematica-style environment and is also similar to MATLAB cells.
 Run `ipython notebook --pylab=inline` from your shell.
 This causes graphics to appear in the document as opposed to in a new window and also starts up Python with Pylab, i.e. NumPy, SciPy, and Matplotlib